whitehaven/residency-mastermind/README.md

 Embarked on conversion to cpmpy to make more modular, understandable, and maintainable code.
 Wrapping cpmpy array into a dataframe was easier than expected.

+### 2025-08-24

+Major progress today with `polars` - code is much easier to understand and reason about.